-Dwellings located along Golf Road and Beryl Avenue will be provided with pedestrian access to the existing streets.
-It is envisaged that this pedestrian access will be the 'front door' for these dwellings.
+Dwellings located along Golf Road and Beryl Avenue are provided with pedestrian access to the existing streets, as well as the internal street.

-- A two storey built form; - Four bedrooms, including one guest bedroom located on ground; - Open planned living, kitchen and dining area at ground with direct access to private open space; - Ground floor private open space measuring 54 square metres in area with a minimum dimension of 8m (rear yard); and - Two car parking spaces provided via a secure single garage and tandem car park behind.
+- A two storey built form - Four bedrooms, including one located on ground floor - Open planned living, kitchen and dining area at ground with direct access to private open space - Ground floor secluded private open space between 49 and 74sqm iocated at the rear or side of the dwelling, with additional garden space between 3 and 77sqm. - Two car parking spaces provided via a secure single garage and tandem car park behind.